 Traces the evolution of the freedoms codified in the first 10 amendments to the U.S. Constitution throughout American history to the present.
 Includes discussion and chronology of relevant Supreme Court rulings, as well as analysis of key controversies or perspectives.
 Secondary sources, including magazine articles and book excerpts, add an additional layer of analysis and commentary.

 Summarizes important Supreme Court decisions on topics such as abortion, antitrust and competition, civil rights and equal protection, contracts, due process, executive privilege, interstate commerce, labor unions, freedom of the press, privacy, freedom of religion, search and seizure, freedom of speech and assembly, taxation and jurisdiction.

-Finding U.S. Federal Law
+Finding U.S. Federal Law and Administrative Regulations

 Political Science Complete covers global political topics with a worldwide focus including comparative politics, humanitarian issues, international relations, law and legislation, non-governmental organizations and political theory.
 The database includes top-ranked scholarly journals plus reference books, monographs and conference papers, which includes those from the International Political Science Association.

 Features thousands of full-text journal articles covering a broad range of topics including current events, government, politics, and law as well as topics in areas such as science, social science, the humanities and many other fields.

 A full-text archive of scholarly journals in many disciplines, including law.
 Among the notable journals included in the collection are the Harvard Law Review, Yale Law Review and the ABA Journal.
 Full-text is available from the first issue, but does not include the most recent 2-5 years.